basho/basho_docs/source/languages/en/riak/dev/advanced/key-value-best-practices.md

 ## The Hash Analogy

 Most modern programming languages supported data structures called [hashes](http://en.wikipedia.org/wiki/Hash_table) (in some languages they're known as maps or dicts or hashmaps).
 A useful way to think about key/value operations in Riak is to imagine object lookup as fetching values in a hash.

+## Resources

+More on key/value modeling in Riak can be found in [this presentation](http://www.youtube.com/watch?v=-_3Us7Ystyg#aid=P-4heI_bFwo) by Basho evangelist [Hector Castro](https://github.com/hectcastro) with the presentation slides available [on Speaker Deck](https://speakerdeck.com/hectcastro/throw-some-keys-on-it-data-modeling-for-key-value-data-stores-by-example).